mehulagg/gitlab/doc/user/application_security/sast/index.md

 This example demonstrates both methods of defining custom rule sets:

-- Custom rules for the **gosec** scanner are contained in a separate file: `gosec-config.json`.
+- Customized rules for the **gosec** scanner are contained in a separate file: `gosec-config.json`.
-- Custom rules for the `nodejs-scan` scanner are contained in the file.
+- Customized rules for the `nodejs-scan` scanner are contained in the file.

 An example `sast-ruleset.toml` file: